The next time you’re craving a sweet and refreshing, you’ll have to try a bite of my lemon blueberry pound cake.

 - If you drizzle glaze over loaves while still warm, the glaze will soak into the warm cake.
 If you like your glaze to stay on top of the cake, wait until loaves are cool to drizzle.

-The last time I made this lemon blueberry pound cake I only had one 8-inch loaf pan on hand.
+The last time I made this pound cake I only had one 8-inch loaf pan on hand.
 So, I made one traditional loaf in addition to a round version in a 9-inch cake pan.

 I mean, does the shape really matter when you’re about to eat something that tastes so good?